part-time and online (distance learning)

 Why are economic resources so unevenly spread across the world, and what are the prospects for global justice?

-Focus on traditional and current challenges in international relations in conjunction with emerging areas of interest in the developing world
+The evolving challenges in international relations in conjunction with emerging areas of interest in the developing world

 The School of Politics and International Relations